-The plant density (m2) results met the completion criteria at four sites.
-Species richness (25m2) met the completion criteria at five sites and for vegetation cover (%) completion criteria was met at four sites.
+The plant density (m2) results met the completion criteria at three sites, this was down from four sites in 2021.
+Species richness (25m2) met the completion criteria at eight sites, this had increased from five sites in 2021.
+Four sites met the completion criteria for vegetation cover (%) and this was the same as 2021.
 No sites met completion criteria for relative weed cover, this is due to the analogue sites having no weeds present, however no WoNS or declared plants were present so they met these criteria.

-Overall, the assessments against completion criteria have been consistent for the five years of monitoring, with each site not varying greatly.
+Overall, the assessments against completion criteria have been consistent for the six years of monitoring, with each site not varying greatly.
 However, the rehabilitation at the farmlands sites north of the Edna May operations has consistently rated better than the Slippery's Paddock rehabilitation, this is not unexpected given the Slippery's Paddock rehabilitation is four to five years younger (Appendix C).

-Weed presence and density (none of which were listed as WONS or Declared Plants) of the rehabilitated sites has increased since 2020 and this could be the result of good rainfall for 2021.
+Weed presence and density (none of which were listed as WONS or Declared Plants) of the rehabilitated sites had remained stable since 2021 and this could be the result of good rainfall for both 2021 and 2022.
 It is likely many of the weeds present are being blown in from seed from surrounding farms and will be difficult to manage in the long term, until more native plants establish and increase in vegetation cover.
 Given the current cover of weeds at all sites, continued weed management is advised.

-Emergent Eucalypts identified in the first year of monitoring (2017) at the farmlands sites have shown increased growth over the past 12 months and were in a healthy condition, yet were sterile and could not be identified to species level.
+Emergent Eucalypts identified in the first year of monitoring (2017) at the farmlands sites have continued to show good growth over the past 12 months and were in a healthy condition, yet were sterile and could not be identified to species level.
 Other chenopod species that were present at the analogue sites are consistently occurring and recolonising the rehabilitation sites.